SyntaxError4Life/Venice.ai-API/README.md

 ---

-### 6. Gradio space (for HuggingFace or not)
+### 6. Gradio interface

 In the [/VeniceGradio.py](https://github.com/SyntaxError4Life/Venice.ai-API/blob/main/VeniceGradio.py) file, you'll find simple code to deploy an application that uses all the text models available on Venice.ai.

 You'll just need an API key, as with everything else.

 Please note: the code is intended for personal use only (no concurrent conversations) and no permanent storage.

 I personally use this to talk to an AI about topics without needing to keep the conversation.